souramoo/ReverseEngineeredMiLightBluetooth/README.md

 ```
 ./change_temp.sh 1 100
 ```

+Let me know if it works for you!

 ## The end
 I have also integrated this into my home automation system based on my raspberry pi so that I can control the lightbulb over wifi rather than bluetooth.
 Who needs silly dedicated wifi bridges anyway?